The Pain Of Paying Law

 Make it less painful to pay.

-Look, your product is probably fine, but the moment you ask for a credit card, you’re basically inviting your customer to a root canal.
-The Pain of Paying isn't some fluffy 'customer experience' buzzword; it’s a neurological reality where spending money literally triggers the same brain regions as physical pain.
-If you’re still forcing people to count out digital pennies like it’s a 19th-century bazaar, you’re stabbing your conversion rate in the neck.
-We’re going to look at why credit cards turn rational adults into spendthrifts and how you can stop your checkout process from feeling like a slow-motion car crash for the customer's wallet.
+Your product is probably fine, but here's what happens: the moment you ask for a credit card, you're basically inviting your customer to a root canal.
+The Pain of Paying isn't some fluffy customer experience buzzword; it's a neurological reality where spending money literally triggers the same brain regions as physical pain - directly tied to loss aversion and effort minimisation.
+If you're still forcing people to count out digital pennies like it's a 19th-century bazaar, you're stabbing your conversion rate in the neck.
+Combined with the anchoring effect and psychological pricing, payment friction determines whether penetration drives growth or stalls.
+We're going to look at why credit cards turn rational adults into spendthrifts and how you can stop your checkout process from feeling like a slow-motion car crash for the customer's wallet.

 Key Takeaways